HDFGroup/vol-rest/README.md

 a version which contains the VOL abstraction layer; otherwise, the REST VOL plugin will not function correctly.

+NOTE: For those who are capable of using both build systems, the autotools build currently does not support out-of-tree builds.
+If the REST VOL source directory is used for an autotools build, it is important not to re-use the source directory for a later build using CMake.
+This will causes build conflicts and result in strange and unexpected behavior.

 ### II.B.ii.a.
 Build Script Options